zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adw-machine-learning/adw-machine-learning.md

 -   Learn how to import notebooks into Oracle ML Notebook
 -   Learn how to use DBMS\_PREDICTIVE\_ANALYTICS routines
--   Learn how to use Oracle ML Gallery
+-   Learn how to use Oracle ML Examples

 ### Required Artifacts